guny12/guny12/README.md

 ### Hi I'm Jim.
 I love to experiment with code and food.
-Cr/eating is my zone  🍱
+Cr/eating is my zone  🍱 💠 Currently looking for a team that will push me to my next evolution, building great things and doing good along the way.  💠
+ If that's you, please feel free to reach me at [email](jimjnguy@gmail.com) 👹 (even if that's not you, I'm still down to meet interesting people 😈)

 ### I mostly use these tools:
 > <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"/>